coryodaniel/talks/beam-n-k8s/slides/presentation.md

 # Kubernetes Best Features

-^ The three best kubernetes features werent in those tables.
+^ Best 3 features werent in that big table

-^ You wont find them on the marketing or landing pages.
+^ Not on landing page / marketing page

-^ And you probably won't find them in books.
+^ Wont find them in books

-* A simple, _extendable_ API and client
+^ [TRANSITION] Kubernetes REST API and kubectl

-* Learned Complexity
+^ [TRANSITION] Learned Complexity is a feature, home grown complexity is debt

-* Community
+^ [TRANSITION] 100s of companies have contributed to k8s in the last year including: Apple, Amazon, Red Hat, Google, VM Ware, Spotify, Tesla

-^ Kubernetes REST API, CRDs, and kubectl
+- A simple, _extendable_ API and client

-^ Learned Complexity is a feature, home grown complexity is debt
+- Learned Complexity

-^ 100s of companies have contributed to k8s in the last year including: Apple, Amazon, Red Hat, Google, VM Ware, Spotify, Tesla
+- Community

 ---